Alphagon/ml-model-sagemaker-deployment/README.md

 print(f'Model deployed at endpoint: {predictor.endpoint_name}')
 ```

-Once endpoint is successfully created you can test it out using the following code
+Once endpoint is successfully created you can test it using the following code
 ```
 import boto3
+import json

 endpoint_name = "fastapi-sentiment-classifier"
 boto_session = boto3.Session(region_name='ap-south-1')